Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Results and Ablations

-To examine the generalizability of our methods on team compositions, we tested our method trained on two air vehicles and two ground vehicles (2A2G) on unseen team composition and team size.
-For a team with $n$ agents, the total number of targets in the environment is $10n$.
-As the environment is set to a consistent size, adding more agents, along with more targets, will quickly fill the grid world up.
-We test on a team size ranging from two to four robots, with a total of six kinds of team composition.
-Our method is compared with the greedy algorithm without communication, in which robots will simply choose the nearest targets as their tasks, and a random selection, in which a random target in the field of view is selected.
-To the best of our knowledge, we are the first to solve the multi-agents multi-targets target localization problem under a heterogeneous setting, as shown in Table \ref{tab:model-eval}.
+\textbf{Baseline Comparisons}: Our method is compared with the greedy algorithm without communication, in which robots will simply choose the nearest targets as their tasks, Graph Attention Networks (GAT) and Graph Neural Network (GNN) based models, and a random selection, in which a random target in the field of view is selected.
+To the best of our knowledge, we are the first to solve the decentralized multi-robot multi-targets target localization problem under a heterogeneous setting, as shown in Table \ref{tab:model-eval}.
 As shown in Fig., \ref{fig:teamsize}, \method ~ achieve at most a 43.2\% decrease in distance error compared to greedy without communication.
 At the same time, \method ~consistently outperforms baseline methods, showing that it uses information from neighbors and has a more accurate prediction on a single preference.
+Table \ref{tab:baselines} compares the performance of GATAR against other baseline neural network models.
+In this part, all the learnable methods are trained for 20 epochs.
+It can be seen that GATAR outperforms all the other models.